How Accurate Are Smart Scales?

 Illustration showing electrical signals passing easily through water but being stopped by fat cells.
 A yellow lightning bolt representing electrical signals is shown next to blue wavy layers with light blue circles representing water, with three yellow circles with orange outlines representing fat cells that appear to block the lightning bolt's path.

-• The scale measures that resistance (impedance) and plugs it into a proprietary equation along with your height, age, sex, and weight to guess your body composition.
+Most smart scales use bioelectrical impedance analysis (BIA).
+Water-rich tissue like muscle and blood conducts electricity easily; fat tissue resists it.
+The scale measures that resistance and plugs it into a proprietary equation alongside your height, age, sex, and weight to produce a body composition estimate.

 Why Foot-to-Foot Scales Struggle

-A Key Study: Three Smart Scales vs. DEXA (Hospital Setting)
+Key Study: Three Smart Scales vs. DEXA

-• Body Weight: Median absolute error was 0.0 to 0.3 kg.
-(Verdict: Accurate)
+• Body weight: Median absolute error of 0.0–0.3 kg. ✅ Accurate.

 A white piece of paper with lines on a brown clipboard, a black pen, and a glass of water, all resting on a light brown wooden table.